Quantization and Dequantization of Matrix Multiplication Outputs

 For a complete operator example, see matmul_quant operator sample.

-- Tiling Implementation
+- Tiling implementation

 1 2 3 4 5 6 7 8 9 10 11 12

-auto ascendcPlatform = platform_ascendc::PlatformAscendC(context->GetPlatformInfo()); matmul_tiling::MatmulApiTiling tiling(ascendcPlatform); tiling.SetAType(matmul_tiling::TPosition::GM, matmul_tiling::CubeFormat::ND, matmul_tiling::DataType::DT_INT8); tiling.SetBType(matmul_tiling::TPosition::GM, matmul_tiling::CubeFormat::ND, matmul_tiling::DataType::DT_INT8); tiling.SetCType(matmul_tiling::TPosition::GM, matmul_tiling::CubeFormat::ND, matmul_tiling::DataType::DT_INT32); tiling.SetBiasType(matmul_tiling::TPosition::GM, matmul_tiling::CubeFormat::ND, matmul_tiling::DataType::DT_INT32); tiling.SetShape(M, N, K); tiling.SetOrgShape(M, N, K); tiling.EnableBias(true); tiling.SetDequantType(DequantType::SCALAR); // Setting the quantization/dequantization mode for the same coefficient // tiling.SetDequantType(DequantType::TENSOR); // Setting the quantization/dequantization mode for vectors ... // Perform other configurations.
+auto ascendcPlatform = platform_ascendc::PlatformAscendC(context->GetPlatformInfo()); matmul_tiling::MatmulApiTiling tiling(ascendcPlatform); tiling.SetAType(matmul_tiling::TPosition::GM, matmul_tiling::CubeFormat::ND, matmul_tiling::DataType::DT_INT8); tiling.SetBType(matmul_tiling::TPosition::GM, matmul_tiling::CubeFormat::ND, matmul_tiling::DataType::DT_INT8); tiling.SetCType(matmul_tiling::TPosition::GM, matmul_tiling::CubeFormat::ND, matmul_tiling::DataType::DT_INT32); tiling.SetBiasType(matmul_tiling::TPosition::GM, matmul_tiling::CubeFormat::ND, matmul_tiling::DataType::DT_INT32); tiling.SetShape(M, N, K); tiling.SetOrgShape(M, N, K); tiling.EnableBias(true); tiling.SetDequantType(DequantType::SCALAR); // Set the quantization or dequantization of the same coefficient. // tiling.SetDequantType(DequantType::TENSOR); //: Set the vector quantization or dequantization. ... // Perform other configuration operations.

-- Kernel Implementation
+- Kernel implementation

-- Quantization/Dequantization mode of the same coefficient
+- Quantization or dequantization of the same coefficient

 1 2 3 4 5 6 7 8

-REGIST_MATMUL_OBJ(&pipe, GetSysWorkSpacePtr(), mm, &tiling); float tmp = 0.1; // Multiplied by 0.1 during GM output uint64_t ans = static_cast<uint64_t>(*reinterpret_cast<int32_t*>(&tmp)); // Quantization coefficient of the floating-point value converted to the uint64_t type for setting mm.SetQuantScalar(ans); mm.SetTensorA(gm_a); mm.SetTensorB(gm_b); mm.SetBias(gm_bias); mm.IterateAll(gm_c);
+REGIST_MATMUL_OBJ(&pipe, GetSysWorkSpacePtr(), mm, &tiling); float tmp = 0.1; // Multiplied by 0.1 during output to the global memory. uint64_t ans = static_cast<uint64_t>(*reinterpret_cast<int32_t*>(&tmp)); // Quantization coefficient of the floating-point value converted to the uint64_t type for setting. mm.SetQuantScalar(ans); mm.SetTensorA(gm_a); mm.SetTensorB(gm_b); mm.SetBias(gm_bias); mm.IterateAll(gm_c);

 1 2 3 4 5 6 7 8